I work with women to ignite their inner spark, reclaim their gorgeous bodies and unleash their radiant essence.

 I unearthed the incredible, wild feminine power that lives within us all.

 That deep feminine energy that allows us to show up fully in the world, radiating our unique essence, in deep alignment with who we really are.

 It’s now my passion, privilege and joy to support women around the world as they walk the path of inner wisdom, wild feminine power and body reclamation.

 I’d love to be your wayfinder/spirit sister/travel companion on your own journey.

 - I trained at the Coaches Training Institute, the world’s largest coach training institution, and studied positive psychology at City University in London

 - I’ve studied with some of the world’s leading three principles practitioners including Aaron Turner, Nicola Bird, Jack Pransky and Gabriela Maldonado

 - I’m also a Leadership Coach at global coaching consultancy Talking Talent.
-In this role I support organisations to progress their talented women, and I work with women to develop their vision, strengths and confidence
+In this role I support organisations to progress their talented women, and I work with women to meet motherhood and leadership transitions with ease and grace

 The fun stuff